fread-ink/fread-ink/README.md

 WARNING: This is a big mess right now and graphics are not yet fully working.
 You should come back later if you're expecting something usable.

 This project is based on buildroot and the GPL sources released by Lab126.
 The operating system is called [fread](http://fread.ink) and while it will run native X apps, most apps will run as full-screen web apps.
 The focus is on making it super easy to write apps.
-Performance is less important since the refresh delay of electronic paper hides a lot of the delay.
-The plan is to have an app and media store called the [free store](freestore.cc) where the app store will simply be a GUI front-end to packages published via npm (and carrying a tag saying that they are fread apps).
-The media store will be a front-end where people can publish, rate and review any [free culture](http://freedomdefined.org/Definition) media content.
-The free store will only support ebooks in its first iteration and will simply use archive.org and wikimedia as the storage backend.
+Performance is less important since the refresh delay of electronic paper hides a lot of the delay and most of these devices actually have reasonably fast processors.
+The plan is to have an app and media store called the [free store](freestore.cc) with an app store that will simply be a GUI front-end to packages published via npm (and carrying a tag saying that they are fread apps) and a media store that will be a front-end where people can publish, rate and review any [free culture](http://freedomdefined.org/Definition) media content.
+The free store will only support apps and ebooks in its first iteration and will simply use npm, archive.org and wikimedia as the storage backends.

 I have set myself a very tentative deadline of a 0.1 alpha release for Chaos Communications Congress 2015 but I work on [several](http://peoplesopen.net/) [other](https://sudoroom.org/) [important](http://counterculturelabs.org/) [projects](http://realvegancheese.org/) + I have to actually pay rent somehow, so don't be too surprised if I don't make that deadline.
 You are of course welcome to help out, but I have limited time for helping new developers get up to speed right now.
 I hang out in #sudoroom on freenode IRC if you want to reach me (I am juul).